-- 1 Vegetable Stock Cube
+- 1 Vegetable Stock Cube or equivalent in powder

-- 30 g Cashew Nuts
+- 1 oz Cashew Nuts

-- 2 Tbsp Lemon Juice
+- 2 tablespoon Lemon Juice

-- 1 Tbsp Parsley
+- 1 tablespoon Parsley

-- 1 Tbsp Tarragon
+- 1 tablespoon Tarragon

 - Salt and Pepper to taste

 - In a large pot that is deep and wide add the olive oil and warm it up on medium heat; once warm, add the thinly sliced shallots and cloves of garlic, together with a pinch of salt, then mix well and cook until golden and soft on low heat.
-Keep an eye on the onions, as you don't want them browning too much, just soft.

 - Once the vegetables are soft, add the tarragon, parsley and the lemon juice; mix well and simmer for a further couple of minutes on medium heat.